SumoLogic/sumologic-documentation/docs/manage/connections-integrations/servicenow/set-up-connections.md

 1. In Sumo Logic, go to **Manage Data \> Monitoring \> Connections**.
 1. On the Connections page, click **Add**.
 1. For **Connection Type**, select **ServiceNow (Legacy)**.<br/>  ![serviceNow legacy icon.png](/img/connection-and-integration/serviceNow-legacy-icon.png)
-1. In the Create Connection dialog box enter the **Name** of the connection.
+1. In the Create Connection dialog box, enter the **Name** of the connection.
 1. **Optional:** Enter a **Description** for the connection.
 1. Enter the **Username** and **Password** used to log in to **ServiceNow**.
 1. For **URL**, copy your organization's ServiceNow URL, which can be found at the top of any ServiceNow web page, then paste it in the URL text box.
 After pasting the URL, type **/api/now/table/em_event** to enable data to be uploaded from Sumo Logic to ServiceNow.